elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/helpers/components.md

 sidebar_label: Components
 ---

 The core of the form lib is UI agnostic.
 It can be used with any React UI library to render the form fields.

-As in Elastic we use [the EUI framework](https://elastic.github.io/eui), we have created components that connect our `FieldHook` to the `<EuiFormRow/>` and its corresponding EUI field.
+At Elastic we use [the EUI framework](https://elastic.github.io/eui).
+We created components that connect our `FieldHook` to the `<EuiFormRow/>` and its corresponding EUI field.

-You can import those component and directly use them as `component` prop on your `<UseField />`.
+You can import these components and pass them to the `component` prop on your `<UseField />`.

 ```js
 import { Form, useForm, UseField, TextField, ToggleField } from '<path-to-form-lib>';